plotly/documentation/_posts/python/README.md

   - <b>Now we have an awesome navigation bar on the left side of our tutorial pages.</b> The navigation bar displays the headers you add to your notebook so add a header for each example and try to make headers as informative and concise as possible.
 Ex: `#### Basic Line Chart`
   - Order examples from basic -> advanced.
   - Try and write all of the code for a given example in a *single* ipython notebook cell.
 This makes it easier for users to use the `copy to clipboard` button that appears on the codeblocks and easily/quickly reproduce each example.
+  - If you're using "real" data, upload the datafile to https://github.com/plotly/datasets then import data rather than pasting a large chunk of data in the tutorial.
+(Using random data is okay for some examples too :) )

 7. The last content cell of your notebook should be a markdown cell with: